Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Introduction

-While chaotic dynamics is a source of information quantified by the positive KS entropy, it is sensitive to errors, as captured by Loschmidt echo.
+While chaotic dynamics is a source of information quantified by a positive KS entropy, it is sensitive to errors, as captured by LE and error scrambling.
 In many body systems, quantum or classical, we must expect the presence of both chaos and errors.
-In this work, we address this scenario; we go on to discover quantum signatures of chaos while shedding light on the larger question of many-body quantum simulations under unavoidable perturbations.
-While the KS entropy enables a rapid information gain, Loschmidt echo will cause a rapid accumulation of errors, or \emph{error scrambling} as we quantify.
-This interplay between KS entropy and Loschmidt echo is a generic feature of any many-body system, and we identify and quantify the crossover between these two competing effects.
+In this work, we address this scenario; we go on to discover quantum signatures of chaos while shedding light on the larger question of many-body quantum simulations under systematic perturbations.
+While the KS entropy enables a rapid information gain, LE will cause a rapid accumulation of errors as we quantify using error OTOCs.
+This interplay between KS entropy and LE is a generic feature of any many-body system, and we identify and quantify the crossover between these two competing effects.

-Quantum tomography gives us a window to study sensitivity to errors in quantum simulations of chaotic Hamiltonians~\cite{lloyd1996universal,johnson2014what}.
-Quantum tomography uses the statistics of measurement records on an ensemble of identical systems in order to make the best estimate of the actual state $\rho_0$.
-We consider continuous weak measurement tomography protocol~\cite{silberfarb2005quantum,smith2006efficient,riofrio2011quantum,smith2013quantum}, and the time series of operators can be generated by the Floquet map of a quantum dynamical system to investigate the role of chaos on the information gain in tomography~\cite{madhok2014information,sreeram2021quantum,sahu2022effect}.
-Here we unify two quantifiers of quantum chaos, namely Loschmidt echo and OTOC, through scrambling of errors in continuous weak measurement tomography as illustrated in Fig. \ref{fig:graphical}.